rangle/ngCourse2/handout/10-redux.md

 In the `incrementAsync` action, we are making use of dispatch.
 For example, we have created a Promise that will resolve after the delay.
 Once the Promise resolves, we can then do a dispatch with the increase action.
 However, this promise could also be an API call, with the dispatched action containing the result of the API call.

-* [ ] TOOD: Expand on thunk/middleware

-* Actions/Action creaters
-    * How the resulting dispatch should be a JSON object
-    * Actions are where side-effects happen
-* Sync actions
-    * create a simple sync action
-    * unit testing sync actions
-* Async actions
-    * mention middleware, but don't go in depth
-    * create simple async action?
-    * unit testing async actions

 ## Configuring your Application to use Redux

 Once you have the reducers and actions created, it is time to configure your Angular 2 application to make use of ng2-redux.
 For this, we will need to: -